Neurotech-Davis/Neurotech-Wiki/src/past_projects/neurobird.md

-# The NeuroBird: Using Steady-State Visually Evoked Potentials to Guide a Drone
+# NeuroBird: Using Steady-State Visually Evoked Potentials to Guide a Drone
 > Brainwaves Take Flight—Controlling Drones with the Power of Sight.

 _Developed by Alex Czerminski, Angelina Gyves, Sofia Fischel, Anthony Noshy, Priyanshi Singh, Shreya Vallala_